SergeoLacruz/inventree-zebra-plugin/README.md

 - height
 - png_file

-the item_instance is the part to be printed.
+The item_instance is the part to be printed.
 This allows direct access to all part data.
 The arguments width and height come from the settings of the label in the admin interface.
 NOT from the html template.
 For the Zebra printer we use the png_file.
 This is a PIL (python Pillow) object with the graphic of the label in PNG format.
 The PIL object is a greyscale image.
 Because the printer can just print pure BW we convert this to a BW picture.